 De Lorenzo F, Boffito M, Collot-Teixeira S, et al., 2009, Prevention of atherosclerosis in patients living with HIV., Vasc Health Risk Manag, Vol: 5, Pages: 287-300

-UNLABELLED: INVESTIGATIONAL PRODUCT: Rosuvastatin (Crestor; Astra Zeneca).
+INVESTIGATIONAL PRODUCT: Rosuvastatin (Crestor; Astra Zeneca).
 ACTIVE INGREDIENTS: Rosuvastatin (5 mg).
 STUDY TITLE: Prevention of Atherosclerosis in Patients Living with HIV.
 PHASE OF STUDY: Phase III.
 AIMS: PRIMARY AIM: To assess whether rosuvastatin therapy could slow the progression of the carotid intima-media thickness (C-IMT; as measured by the change in the mean IMT of the near and far walls of the distal common carotid arteries) over 2 years in HIV-infected patients (HIV-IP).
 SECONDARY AIMS: To assess whether rosuvastatin therapy could reduce highly sensitive C reactive protein (hs-CRP) inflammatory marker that is increased in HIV-IP.To assess the effect of rosuvastatin therapy on serum lipid levels (total cholesterol [TC], low-density lipoprotein [LDL] cholesterol, high-density lipoprotein [HDL] cholesterol and triglycerides [TG]) and apolipoproteins (APO A1, APO B and APO B/A1).To assess the safety of rosuvastatin in HIV-IP through the evaluation of clinical laboratory analyses (liver function tests and creatine kinase) and adverse events (AEs).
 STUDY DESIGN: Two-year randomized, double-blind, placebo-controlled, parallel group study.
 PLANNED SAMPLE SIZE: 320 HIV-IP.
 SUMMARY OF ELIGIBILITY CRITERIA: HIV-IP who are aged between 30 and 60 years, with a CD4 count. greater than 200 cells/mm(3).
 Patients must be stable on combination antiretroviral therapy (cART) for at least 12 months and have a 10-year CVD risk of less than 20% (using the Framingham risk score).
 NUMBER OF STUDY CENTERS: One.
 DURATION OF TREATMENT: Two years (5 mg rosuvastatin or placebo once daily).
 DOSE AND ROUTE OF ADMINISTRATION: Oral rosuvastatin (5 mg) once daily.
 The incidence of cardiovascular disease (CVD) in HIV-IP is at least three times higher than in the general population and further increases each year with combination anti-retroviral therapy (cART).
 The carotid atherosclerosis progression rate is 10 times higher in HIV-IP than in uninfected individuals.
-The aim of t
+The aim of this study is

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.